The Connectivity of the Dual: Notation and basic results

 \end{corollary}

 \begin{proof}

-This is a consequence of Lemma~\ref{lem:classes} as in case of a $1$-cut, there are no bridges of $G_b$ that are just edges, as they would be loops, the minimum degree in $G$ is $3$, as otherwise the dual would have a double edge and each vertex has at least two neighbours that are in the same component of $G-\{v_c\}$, so that each bridge of $G_b$ contains a cycle.
+Because $\{v_c\}$ is a $1$-cut, there are no bridges of $G_b$ that are just edges, since they would be loops.
+Furthermore the minimum degree in $G$ is $3$, because otherwise the dual would have a double edge, which implies that each vertex has at least two neighbours that are in the same component of $G-\{v_c\}$.
+Together this implies that each bridge of $G_b$ contains a cycle, so that the result follows with Lemma~\ref{lem:classes}.

 \end{proof}